43ravens/NEMO_Nowcast/README.rst

 NEMO Ocean Model Nowcast Framework
 **********************************

-The :py:obj:`NEMO_Nowcast` package is a collection of Python modules that can be used to build a software system to run the NEMO ocean model in a daily nowcast/forecast mode.
+The ``NEMO_Nowcast`` package is a collection of Python modules that can be used to build a software system to run the NEMO ocean model in a daily nowcast/forecast mode.
 Such a system typically use as-recent-as-available forcing data or model products for open boundary conditions, river run-off flows,